Luck's Incorporated: History

-Merged and Acquired
+Merger and acquisition history

 In 1967, Luck's merged with American Home Products.
 In 2000, the food interests of American Home Products, known as International Home Foods, were acquired by ConAgra Foods.

 In 2010, the brand was sold to Arizona Canning Company, a subsidiary of La Costeña, for US$14 million.
 In 2014, La Costeña acquired Faribault Foods and merged Arizona Canning into Faribault.

-Luck's Headquarters and Cannery
+Headquarters and cannery

 The original company headquarters and cannery is located at 798 State Highway 705 in Seagrove, North Carolina.
 For a period of time Luck's also operated a cannery in Aberdeen, North Carolina.

 The Luck's cannery in Seagrove was closed by ConAgra in 2002.
 The location was reopened eight months later and operated by Seagrove Foods, Inc., a fully independent company.

 Currently, some of the warehouse space is used for local community events.